-Try and fulfill the requests little by little everyday.
+Try to fulfill the requests little by little every day.

-Our lives are filled with constant distractions; from our cell phones, smart watches, to the latest series that we watch.
+Our lives are filled with constant distractions, from our cell phones and smart watches to the latest series that we watch.

 If this means leaving your phone at the hotel then so be it.
 Drink in everything you see, but do it without a filter on Instagram.

-When you are doing the Sa`i, think about Hajar, all those years ago running between the two hills.
-When you visit the cave of Hira, contemplate about angel Gabriel who came with the verses of the Qur’an in the narrow confines of the cave’s walls.
+When you are doing the Sa`i, think about Hajar, all those years ago, running between the two hills.
+When you visit the cave of Hira, contemplate the angel Gabriel who came with the verses of the Qur’an in the narrow confines of the cave’s walls.